Pricci's Free Daily Feature Race Analysis

 Written by John Pricci

-We’ll take Big Truck to win at 3-1 or greater and key him in exacta and trifecta money positions with his three rivals here.
+Taking Mr. Sidney to win at 7-2 or greater and keying him in exactas with his main rivals here.

 Written by John Pricci